enbnt/enbnt.github.io/content/about/index.md

 I was selected as one of the first 30 members to join this group and take the Jeopardy! based Question and Answer (Q&A) system and turn it into both a product and business that scales.
-The IBM Watson AI division was later formed from this group and become the fastest growing division in IBM's history to $1 Billion.
-I was the engineer leading the memory reduction initiative, where over a 50% savings was realized.
+The IBM Watson AI division was later formed from this group and became the fastest growing division in IBM's history to $1 Billion.
+I was the engineer leading the memory reduction initiative, where over 50% savings was realized.

-  > IBM’s researchers have shrunk Watson from the size of a master bedroom to a pizza­box­sized
+  > IBM’s researchers have shrunk Watson from the size of a master bedroom to a pizza ­box ­sized
   > server that can fit in any data center.
 And they improved its processing speed by 240%.

 &mdash; <cite>[IBM's Watson Gets Its First Piece Of Business In Healthcare.
 (2013, February 8) Forbes](https://www.forbes.com/sites/bruceupbin/2013/02/08/ibms-watson-gets-its-first-piece-of-business-in-healthcare/?sh=5f545e155402)</cite>